 Farmland Owner & Transitioning

 Connect with a new farmer and experience many benefits.
 Are you a farmland owner with land that could be available for a new farmer to farm on?
 If so, there could be many benefits for you, your land, and your community.
-This program seeks to connect farmland owners who wish to sell, lease, or transfer their farmland to a farmer who will farm the land.
+The conservation district can help to connect farmland owners who wish to sell, lease, or transfer their farmland to a farmer who will farm the land.

 By making your land available to a new farmer you can: